 Projects that contain a “PSC Docket" link indicate that the Public Service Commission of Wisconsin (PSC) has regulatory authority over the project.
 Click the PSC Docket link, where listed, to be directly taken to the project docket information on the PSC website.

 Utilities may also communicate project updates, developments, and interactive maps for larger electric projects on a separate website.
 Where available, these project specific utility websites are linked.

 EITM Natural Gas Lateral Racine County (DATCP #4249)

 Lakeshore Capacity Improvement Natural Gas Pipeline: Racine and Kenosha counties (DATCP #4255,

-We Energies proposes to construct approximately 7 miles of 24-inch and 2 miles of 12-inch pipeline within the village of Mount Pleasant and town of Yorkville.
+Proposed construction of an approximately 7 mile long 24-inch and 2 mile long 12-inch pipeline within the village of Mount Pleasant and town of Yorkville.
 The project

-Lakeshore Lateral Natural Gas Pipeline: Walworth, Kenosha and Racine counties (DATCP #4262, PSC #6630-CG-138)
+Lakeshore Lateral Natural Gas Pipeline: Walworth, Kenosha, and Racine counties (DATCP #4262, PSC #6630-CG-138)

 Plymouth to Chilton Natural Gas Replacement Pipeline: Calumet, Manitowoc, and Sheboygan counties (DATCP #4251,

-Wisconsin Public Service Corporation proposal to build 45 miles of 8-inch and 10 miles of 6-inch pipeline in the cities of Chilton, New Holstein, and Kiel and the towns of Chilton, Brothertown, Charlestown, New Holstein, Schleswig, Rhine, Plymouth, and Sheboygan Falls
+Wisconsin Public Service Corporation proposal to build 45 miles of 8-inch and 10 miles of 6-inch pipeline in the cities of Chilton, New Holstein, and Kiel and the towns of Chilton, Brothertown, Charlestown, New Holstein, Schleswig, Rhine, Plymouth, and Sheboygan Falls.